Clayton Kershaw Would Like You To Remember He’s The Best Pitcher In Baseball

 Any lingering doubts about whether Clayton Kershaw could deliver in the postseason were quickly put to rest Tuesday night.
 Facing one of the best offenses in modern history on the game’s biggest stage, the Dodgers’ ace was nothing short of brilliant.

 Using a dazzling arsenal of sliders, curves and four-seam fastballs, Kershaw dominated the Houston Astros in Game 1 of the World Series, allowing only one run in seven innings.
 He struck out 11 batters — including five in the first three innings — without allowing a single walk.
-Before Dodgers manager Dave Roberts pulled him, Kershaw was on his way to positing one of the greatest starts in World Series history.
+Before Dodgers manager Dave Roberts pulled him, Kershaw was on his way to posting one of the greatest starts in World Series history.

 Early on in the contest, he peppered the edges of the zone with fastballs, deploying his curve to throw the opposition off balance.
 Kershaw used all the tricks in his repertoire: At one point, he broke from his usual mechanics and dropped his arm slot to strike out Josh Reddick.
 Save for one fourth-inning mistake — a pitch that Alex Bregman launched into the stands — it was the type of excellence we’ve grown accustomed to from Kershaw in the regular season.